Chilean Sign Language: Government Services and Laws

 There are no government services specifically for sign language and deaf people.
 Fondo Nacional de la Discapacidad (FONADIS) is the government department responsible for the providing services.
 There are also no laws to prevent discrimination while applying for jobs, although there is a branch created to look for jobs for deaf people.

 Education

 There are about 20 schools spread across Chile geared towards deaf students.
 There is not one system of doing it with different towns doing it differently.
-For example, in the town of Santiago, students are only identified as speech only or sign only and learn in different environments.
+For example, in the country's capital, Santiago, students are only identified as speech only or sign only and learn in different environments.
 Students with implants are identified as speech only.
 There are 4 universities developed for deaf students based on standardized test scores.
 Studies show that out of 17 people, about 10 were taught LSCh through school while the other 7 were either taught by a family member or out of school environments.